 I know, you’re thinking, “You put SALT in WHIPPED CREAM?!”
-Trust me here – there’s a reason why you add salt to cookies and brownies and cakes and all the other sweet delicousness you bake all the time.
-The tiny bit of salt enhances the sweet of the whipped cream.
+Trust me here – there’s a reason why you add salt to cookies and brownies and cakes and all the other sweet deliciousness you bake all the time.
+The tiny bit of salt enhances the sweetness of the whipped cream.

 Trust me here.
 Leave it out and you’ll be like, “Why does this taste weird?”
 It’s all about the salt.

-- You ready to wow your neighbors with CHOCOLATE WHIPPED CREAM?
+- Are you ready to wow your neighbors with CHOCOLATE WHIPPED CREAM?

-- You ready to be the star of the dessert table at Thanksgiving and Christmas?
+- Ready to be the star of the dessert table at Thanksgiving and Christmas?

 - Are you ready to win the mom of the year award from the kids (in which case, you can make this and keep it in the fridge a day or two and the kids won’t care!)?

 Chocolate whipped cream, my friends.
 This is where it’s at.

 Homemade chocolate whipped cream is a fun switch to plaing whipping cream!
 Skip the can and melted chocolate – this is fantastic on cupcakes!

 - Cuisine: American